amoffat/GetLostDocs/docs/blog/sun-time.md

   <figcaption>Population density improves the location estimation</figcaption>
 </figure>

 For example, a player in timezone `America/New_York` with a locale of `en-US` is more likely to be close to NYC, since there's more people there.
 However, if the locale is `es-PE`, they're more likely to be close to Lima, Peru.
-In this extreme example, this can account for nearly a 3 hour difference in sunset time:
+In this extreme example, the difference in locale can account for nearly a 3 hour difference in sunset time:

 <figure markdown="span">
   ![permission](./sun-time-assets/time-diff.png)
   <figcaption>Accounting for locale can improve our accuracy significantly.</figcaption>
 </figure>

-Once the basic process was mapped out, the next step was building the data structures to do the required lookups.
+Assuming the basic idea is sound, the next step is building the data structures to do the required lookups.

-## 🤔 Reasoning-assisted development
+## 🦾 Reasoning-assisted development

 ChatGPT's o3 model was very helpful in estimating the data required bring this together.
 I suspected that the full problem would probably be too much for it to accomplish in one pass, so I decided to break the problem down into two discrete chunks: